Salute to Service Award

 Supporting the military is part of the fabric of the NFL.
 This support takes place both at home and abroad, with NFL players and coaches traveling overseas to salute the troops, as well as with team recognition of our servicemen and women through the Salute to Service campaign.

-The NFL does not profit from the sale or auction of Salute to Service - themed merchandise.
-In 2012, the NFL donated nearly $800,000 for the NFL’s three military appreciation nonprofit partners: Pat Tillman Foundation (PTF), USO and the Wounded Warrior Project (WWP).
+The NFL does not profit from the sale or auction of Salute to Service - identified merchandise.
+In 2014, the NFL donated more than $2 million for the NFL’s three military appreciation nonprofit partners: Pat Tillman Foundation (PTF), USO and the Wounded Warrior Project (WWP).
 This year, funds will be raised through two primary channels: NFL Auction and the sale of Salute to Service- identified merchandise at retail.

-NFL Auction: 100% of net proceeds from Salute to Service - themed items auctioned on NFL.com/auction are split three ways and donated to the three non-profit organizations listed above.
+NFL Auction: 100% of proceeds from Salute to Service products auctioned on NFL Auction go directly to the three non-profit organizations listed above.

-All Salute to Service themed NFL product is produced by official NFL licensees.
-NFL licensees pay a royalty (% of wholesale sales) to the NFL when selling officially licensed products to distributors/retailers worldwide.
-The NFL receives a royalty payment from its licensees once the licensees sell their respective NFL licensed products to distributors or retailers (i.e., the royalty is not based on retailers’ consumer-facing prices in-store or online).
-For NFL Salute to Service-licensed products, the retail donation model works as follows:
+All NFL Salute to Service product is produced by official NFL licensees.
+As NFL licensees, such companies pay a royalty (% of wholesale sales) to the NFL when selling officially licensed products to retailers worldwide.
+The NFL receives payment of that wholesale royalty once licensees sell their respective NFL licensed products to distributors and retailers (i.e., the royalty is not based on retailers’ consumer-facing prices in-store or online).

-The NFL does not retain any profits generated by royalties received due to the sale of Salute to Service themed products.
-All dollars are either donated to PTF, USO and WWP, or used directly to pay expenses incurred to produce and promote the campaign (e.g., marketing and promotional asset costs to build awareness for Salute to Service campaign).
-These costs include the production of in-stadium banners and stencils and the purchase of on-field and sideline Salute to Service products.
+The NFL does not retain any profits generated by royalties received due to the sale of Salute to Service products.
+All dollars are donated to PTF, USO and WWP.